8 Ways to Help a Friend Through a Breakup

 • “In the past, when you were in a similar emotional spot, what was helpful in feeling better?”

-• "How can I best support you today or any other time in the near future?"
+• "What is the best way I can support you today or any other time in the near future?"

-Sometimes, what’s best in the moment may be to leave the offer open.
-That way, even if your friend has no idea what they need right now, they know they can approach you when something comes up.
-You could even come up with a safe word (or emoji – whether it's the heartbreak or the pizza icon), so they can text you when they do need your support.
+Sometimes, what’s best gift might be to leave the offer of support open during this vulnerable time.
+That way, even if your friend has no idea what they need in the present to help with their breakup, they know they can approach you with their specific needs when something comes up.
+You could even come up with a codeword (or emoji – whether it's the heartbreak or the pizza emoji), so your heartbroken friend can text you when they do need your support though this really hard time.

 2. Help them take care of chores and tasks

 The emotional weight of a break-up can be all-consuming.
-In addition to any reminiscing and weighing of “what-ifs,” there’s also often sleepless nights in an empty bed and having to share the news with family members, friends, and coworkers.
+In addition to any reminiscing and weighing of “what-ifs” of the grieving process, there’s also often sleepless nights in an empty bed and having to share the news with family members, friends, and coworkers.

 In all this uncomfortable transition, a minor detail or two is bound to slip through the cracks.
-To the degree you're comfortable with, you can step in and go the extra mile for your friend in these ways:
+To the degree you're comfortable with, you can step in and go the extra mile for your friend going through a breakup a small gesture:

-• Sending them a weeks' worth of meal kits, especially if they’re feeling unappetized or too sad to cook for themselves.
+• Sending them a weeks' worth of meal kits, making them a delicious meal, or doing grocery shopping for them, especially if they’re feeling like they've lost their appetite or too sad to cook for themselves.

-• Scheduling appointments, whether that’s with a doctor or even at a hair salon for a post-breakup new look.
+• Scheduling appointments and or making a phone call, whether that’s with a doctor or even at a hair salon for a post-breakup new look.

-• Sending them new bedding.
-After all, there’s nothing like clean sheets after a break-up!
+• Sending them new bedding to show your unconditional love.
+After all, there’s nothing like clean sheets after a breakup!

-• Canceling old plans they had with their ex, especially if it means you can make new ones together.
+• Canceling old plans they had with their ex, especially if it means you can make new ones together and have a great time.
+This might look like selling future concert tickets or logging their ex out of their shared streaming service account.

-With these tasks taken care of, your broken-hearted friend can channel their energy towards healing.
+With these tasks taken care of, your friend will have more energy through this confusing time and can channel their energy towards healing and personal growth after their breakup.

 Not sure what your friend needs right now?
-You can always just offer to sit with them on a weekend, and support them through their sadness.
+Not sure how you can support your friend with their breakup?
+You can always just offer to stay with them on a weekend, offer them a listening ear and show them that they have a support system through this tough time.

 Download Your Free 8 Ways to Help a Friend Through a Breakup Guide